-49 Data required for performing the LCA of an ocean storage of biomass activity originates from multiple parties, and most importantly from the biomass sourcing operator, the logistics operators, and the biomass deployment operator.
+49 Data required for performing the LCA of a Marine Anoxic Carbon Storage activity originates from multiple parties, and most importantly from the biomass sourcing operator, the logistics operators, and the biomass deployment operator.
 See also rule 3.3.5.

-7.2.4.
-The activity boundaries that must be included in the LCA to represent the carbon capture through biomass sourcing, the processing of biomass, and the safe and durable deployment of biomass as shown in figure 7.1 The LCA report must include a project-specific process-flow diagram that details each of the main stages defined in figure 7.1 These stages are also called unit processes for the purpose of defining the scope and completeness of life cycle inventories (see also rule 7.2.7).
+- 7.2.2.
+The CO2 removal supplier shall define the spatial boundaries of the LCA, including the areas from which biomass is sourced, processed, and transported for durable and safe deployment in an anoxic basin. - 7.2.3.
+The CO2 removal supplier shall define the time boundaries of the LCA, including: - a.
+Specifying the planned duration and contribution of the biomass sourcing, processing, and deployment activities as they relate to the Monitoring Period. - b.
+Disclosing both the technical design lifetimes, as well as any useful lifetimes of the Production Facility infrastructure and/or equipment, because useful lifetimes may be shorter than technical design lifetimes.
+Those lifetimes may affect how embodied emissions are amortized (rule 7.5.4). - 7.2.4.
+The activity boundaries that shall be included in the LCA study to represent the carbon capture through biomass sourcing, the processing of biomass, and the safe and durable deployment of biomass as shown in figure 7.1 The LCA report shall include a project-specific process-flow diagram that details each of the main unit processes defined in figure 7.1 These unit processes defining the scope and completeness of the LCI models (see also rule 7.2.7).

 - 7.2.5.
 The system boundary is set cradle-to-grave and shall include a full scope of emissions from the unit processes in accordance with section 7.3. - 7.2.6.
-The LCA must include disaggregated information on the different greenhouse gases emissions arising at each of the unit processes. - 7.2.7.
+Whenever possible, the LCA shall provide disaggregated information on the major greenhouse gases emissions from each unit process.

+- 7.2.7.
 The three main unit processes or stages are briefly described below and represented in figure 7.1 and detailed in table 7.1: - a.
-Biomass sourcing is the process by which biomass may be produced or supplied to be fit for the purpose of biomass deployment.
-Requirements for eligible biomass are described in section 3.6. - Biomass processing is the process by which biomass is prepared for deployment.
-Requirements for biomass processing are described in section 3.7.

-c.
-Biomass deployment is the process by which the processed biomass is durably and safely deployed in an anoxic basin, including its monitoring post-deployment.
-Requirements for biomass deployment are described in section 3.7.
+Biomass Sourcing: The process by which biomass may be produced or supplied to be fit for the purpose of biomass deployment.
+Requirements for eligible biomass are described in section 3.6. - Biomass Processing: The process by which biomass is prepared for deployment.
+Requirements for biomass processing are described in section 3.7. - c.
+Biomass Deployment: The process by which the processed biomass is durably and safely deployed in an anoxic basin, including its monitoring post-deployment.
+Requirements for biomass deployment are described in section 3.7. - d.
+Biomass Transport: The process(es) by which biomass (or any other biomass-derived products resulting from processing, e.g. biochar) is transported from sourcing and processing to deployment.
+It may be divided into two steps: sourcing to processing and processing to deployment.